sapagat/evidence/README.md

 - ``end2end``: Checks that the service API provides the capabilities expected by its consumers.
 - ``features``: Checks the behaviour its endpoint using test specific configuration and stubs.
+- ``services``: Checks with unit tests that the beaviour of the service is the expected.

 Any of the avobe mentioned test suites can be executed by running: